Our Code of Conduct

 • Discriminating against, intimidating or harassing another individual because of their race, gender, age, origin, religion, beliefs, sexuality or state of health.

-Any individual who authorizes, directs, approves, participates in or intentionally does not report those activities that go against that established in the Code of Conduct may be subject to applicable disciplinary measures according to local legislation applicable in each case.
-The severity of the sanctions will depend on the severity of the offenses committed.
+Any individual who authorises, directs, approves, participates in or intentionally does not report those activities that go against those established in the Code of Conduct may be subject to applicable disciplinary measures according to local legislation applicable in each case.

-In the event of minor offenses, a simple verbal or written warning may be given, and for serious and very serious offences, the sanction may range from termination of the relationship with UP to being reported (on criminal, civil or corporate grounds) to the competent authorities.
+The severity of the sanctions will depend on the severity of the offence(s) committed.
+In the event of minor offence(s), a verbal or written warning may be given.
+For serious offences, the sanction may range from termination of the relationship with UP to being reported (on criminal, civil or corporate grounds) to the relevant authorities.

 Reporting violations or concerns